almogsc/RTL_Modules/Cyclic_FIFO/README.md

 input clk                       - Module's clock input [DATA-1:0]write_data      - Data to be written to the fifo input write_req, read_req       - write\read requests
-output reg [DATA-1:0]read_data  - Data read from the fifo output reg read_data_valid      - Flag marks the read data is valid output fifo_empty, fifo_full    - Flags to mark the fifo is empty\full output reg fifo_of, fifo_uf     - Flags to mark the fifo is write\read requests cause overflow\underflow
+output [DATA-1:0]read_data      - Data read from the fifo output read_data_valid          - Flag marks the read data is valid output fifo_empty, fifo_full    - Flags to mark the fifo is empty\full output fifo_of, fifo_uf         - Flags to mark the fifo is write\read requests cause overflow\underflow
 ```